MediterrAsian restaurant guide

 Award-winning, iconic Ibiza restaurant, Bambuddah, offers sharing menus with a MediterrAsian style.
 The culinary concept embraces a socially convivial dining experience, allowing guests to order a variety of small tasting plates for the table to share.
 Inspired by his global travels, head chef Alejandro Arquero Martinez helped developed Bambuddha’s fusion fare which boasts Mediterranean influences and an array of Asian flavors, including an extensive sushi and sashimi menu.

-World champion sushi master Pepi Anevski is a big fan of combining Mediterranean and Asian flavours.
+World champion sushi master Pepi Anevski is a big fan of combining Mediterranean and Asian flavors.
 In 2016 he developed a range of MediterrAsian sushi for the Ocean Basket chain of seafood restaurants (which serve over a million customers a month worldwide) and they have been a big hit.
 Some of the mouthwatering MediterrAsian sushi on offer includes Panko Salmon (salmon with zesty lemon mayo, creamy avocado and the unexpected crunch of red onion), Creamy Tuna Sashimi (combining sesame garlic cream and soy balsamic oil over tasty tuna, gorgeously garnished with chopped olives and spring onion), and sweet prawn (panko prawn with arugula, avocado and a drizzle of sweet soy sauce).

 American chef, Jesse Koide, thinks that fusing together Mediterranean and Asian cuisines is a perfect match.
 His small pop-up MediterrAsian restaurant, Pink Zebra (named after his signature pink zebra-print headband), located in San Francisco was named as one of the top 25 restaurants in the U.S. by GQ magazine in 2015.
 The doors of Pink Zebra San Francisco closed in June 2015, but Pink Zebra popped up again in Sydney for a limited time at Master Restaurant, where diners got a taste of Koide’s Mediterranean, izakaya-style eats.
 Since his Australian experience, Pink Zebra has been regularly popping up at Namu Gaji in San Francisco.
 In July 2016, the Korean restaurant launched ‘Yakitori Tuesdays’ with Koide, offering grilled, skewered meats on a rotating basis.
 The Pink Zebra chef says he likes working in different kitchens, blending Japanese and Mediterranean food, without having to open up his own place to run day in, day out.
 To find out Pink Zebras next pop-up location check out their website.